 Do you imagine me as a wisp of a girl?
 A coddled doll who fell in love with a handsome warrior who rode off with her under his arm?
 Is it your final summation of me that I was a foolish naïf who surrendered to her husband's brutality because she had no choice?
-Nothing could be more false.
+Nothing could be more untrue Let me redirect the popular narrative of my life.